 Canon 1D versus Fujifilm X-Pro2

 The Canon EOS-1D and the Fujifilm X-Pro2 are two digital cameras that were announced, respectively, in September 2001 and January 2016.
 The 1D is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and an APS-C sensor.
+The cameras are based on an APS-H (1D) and an APS-C (X-Pro2) sensor.
 The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).